 A Cultural Heritage Management Plan is a way of protecting and managing Aboriginal cultural heritage, with the involvement of Registered Aboriginal Parties, while allowing development to proceed.

-Under the Aboriginal Heritage Act 2006 a Cultural Heritage Management Plan is required if all or part of the proposed activity is in an area of culture heritage sensitivity, and all, or part of the activity is a high impact activity.
+Under the Aboriginal Heritage Amendment Act 2016 a Cultural Heritage Management Plan is required if all or part of the proposed activity is in an area of culture heritage sensitivity, and all, or part of the activity is a high impact activity.

 Areas of cultural heritage sensitivity are registered Aboriginal cultural heritage places, as well as landforms and land categories that are generally regarded as more likely to contain Aboriginal cultural heritage.

-CHMPs need to be created according to the Aboriginal Heritage Act 2006, which provides guidelines on how places and objects found should be recorded, protected, and managed.
+CHMPs need to be created according to the Aboriginal Heritage Amendment Act 2016, which provides guidelines on how places and objects found should be recorded, protected, and managed.

 Your development may be required to complete a Cultural Heritage Management Plan (CHMP) to gain a permit application for your project if it is a: